Chief Medical Officer, Chief Scientific Officer & Senior Vice President of Oncology, Flatiron Health

 Ms. Cryer received an undergraduate degree from Harvard/Radcliffe Colleges and received a Juris Doctorate from the Georgetown University Law Center.

 She resides in Washington, DC, with her husband, Dennis R. Cryer, MD, FAHA.

 Director, DeBartolo Family Personalized Medicine Institute at Moffitt Cancer Center

 Dr. Dalton is interested in the development of personalized cancer care and patient-centered outcomes research through Moffitt’s nationally renowned Total Cancer CareTM approach to developing evidence-based, personalized cancer treatments and information/decision tools for patients and clinicians.
 Total Cancer Care includes one of the largest cancer tumor bio-repositories and data warehouses in the U.S. dedicated to the development of personalized medicine.
+He is also recognized as a founder of ORIEN, an alliance of cancer centers who have agreed to use the Total Cancer Care protocol to generate and share data for collaborative research and learning.
 For his leadership in this area, Dr. Dalton was recognized as the 2010 recipient of the Personalized Medicine Coalition’s National Leadership in Personalized Medicine Award.
 Dr. Dalton’s basic and translational research interests focus on molecular mechanisms of drug resistance and drug discovery.
 He has over 200 publications, serves on several editorial boards, and has numerous patents in the fields of drug discovery and personalized medicine.